open-forest-observatory/cacao-terraform-ofo/README.md

 * Note the public ip address of the VM instance

-* We recommend using the CLI tool `SCP` to transfer data between your local machine and the VM
+* We recommend using the CLI tool `scp` to transfer data between your local machine and the VM

-* From your local machine, go to a terminal and use the `scp` tool to transfer data onto the VM.
+* On your local machine, go to a terminal and use the `scp` tool to transfer data onto the VM

 `scp -r </my/local/directory> <access-ci_username>@remote_host_publicIP:</remote/directory/>`